 Car size: If you drive a smaller car, look for a seat that is compact and easy to install in a tight space.

-Parental preference: Consider if you want to have a seat that is easy to install and adjust or one that is easy to carry and move around.
+Parental preference: Consider whether you want a seat that is easy to install and adjust, or one that is easy to carry and move around.

 (FAQs)